 Bounded by surging seas and dotted with restless herds of red deer, the Isle of Jura provides a glimpse into Scotland’s untamed past.
-Despite the fact that it’s one of largest island in the Inner Hebrides, this wild isle is home to just a few hundred hardy souls in a scattered handful of small villages.
+Despite the fact that it’s one of the largest islands in the Inner Hebrides, this wild isle is home to just a few hundred hardy souls in a scattered handful of small villages.
 There’s just one road and most of the island is inaccessible except by foot or boat.

 Visitors come for the waters, which are rich with marine wildlife, the rounded mountains and the vast population of red deer, Scotland’s largest land mammal.
 More than 6,000 roam the island, outnumbering the humans 24 to 1.
 In fact, the name ‘Jura’ is thought to derive from the Old Norse word for ‘Deer Island’.
 Any visit here will almost certainly bring you face to face with one of these noble creatures, which stride across the island unafraid of humans.